GoekeLab/sg-nex-data/docs/SG-NEx_xPore_tutorial.md

 xPore requires a control group and a treatment group to work.
 For this tutorial, we will use the data from A549_directRNA_replicate6_run1 as the control and HepG2_directRNA_replicate6_run1 as the treatment group.
 The required data include:

-- feature values from both the A549 and HepG2 samples. (two json files, one from each sample)
+- feature values from both the A549 and HepG2 samples (two json files, one for each sample),
 - indexes of the feature values file. (two index files, one from each sample)

 ### **Download data for xPore**